This tasty champagne cocktail recipe combines fresh strawberries and ginger — perfect for brunch, shower or a holiday party.

 I don’t know how things are done where you live, but when we throw a brunch in the South there is typically some sort of alcoholic beverage served among the finger sandwiches and McCarty pottery.
 I’m not talking about bottles of Bud Light iced down in a cooler.
 We do it tastefully.

-If you are planning a Mother’s Day brunch this weekend, this beautiful rose-hued drink would be perfect to serve in lieu of (or in addition to!) a mimosa, bloody Mary, or a screwdriver.
+If you are planning a brunch, shower or holiday party, this beautiful rose-hued champagne cocktail recipe would be perfect to serve in lieu of (or in addition to!) a mimosa, Bloody Mary, or a screwdriver.
 If you prefer to serve these sans-alcohol, you can always substitute the sparkling wine for soda water.

 - 1 pound fresh or thawed frozen strawberries roughly chopped